waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Route 42 Discoveries
 - Sign at (45, 9): MT.MORTAR WATERFALL CAVE INSIDE.
 - Sign at (54, 8): ROUTE 42 ECRUTEAK CITY - MAHOGANY TOWN.
-- Arnie (Bug Catcher) mentioned rare Ditto on Route 35.

 # Mahogany Town Discoveries
-- Arrived at (0, 7) from Route 42.
-- Sign at (1, 5): Welcome to the Home of the Ninja (Mahogany Town).
+- Welcome to the Home of the Ninja.
-- Gramps at (5, 9).
 - Mahogany Mart (11, 7): NPCs mention Gyarados experiments.
 Suspicious tile at (7, 3) currently inactive.
 - Gym (6, 13): Blocked by Fisher at (6, 14).